KQBT

 KQBT (93.7 FM) is an urban contemporary radio station in Houston, Texas.
 It is owned by iHeartMedia.
 The station's studios are located along the West Loop Freeway in the city's Uptown district, and the transmitter site is near Missouri City, Texas.

 KQBT carries Pride Radio on the HD Radio sub-channel.

 History

 Early years

-KQBT was initially signed on by Joel S., Donald J., and James A. Kaufman on December 13, 1963, at 18,460 watts ERP, from an elevation at 457 feet height above average terrain.
-The facility received a call set of KBNO.
+The station initially signed on as KBNO by Joel S., Donald J., and James A. Kaufman on October 25, 1963, at 18,460 watts ERP, from an elevation at 457 feet height above average terrain.
 The station featured "popular music of the time and show tunes".
-The KBNO studios and RCA BTF 5B transmitter were located on the 34th floor of the Gulf Building, and the corner of Main and Rusk Streets in downtown Houston.
+The studios and RCA BTF 5B transmitter were located on the 34th floor of the Gulf Building, and the corner of Main and Rusk Streets in downtown Houston.
 KBNO received its initial License to Cover on April 7, 1964.

-In 1970, the station was noted in the movie Brewster McCloud, which featured a station advertisement on the side of a passing bus.
+In February 1970, KBNO adopted the "Hit Parade '70" contemporary format.
+The station was noted in the movie Brewster McCloud, which featured a station advertisement on the side of a passing bus that same year.